sectionOne-bg

 FGFR2b

-• FGFR2 (fibroblast growth factor receptor 2) is a receptor tyrosine kinase that has a role in normal cell development30
+• FGFR2 (fibroblast growth factor receptor 2) is a receptor tyrosine kinase that has a role in normal cell development32

-• The splice variant FGFR2b is expressed in various types of epithelial cells where tumors may begin to grow (including pancreatic, breast, endometrial, cervical, lung, and colorectal cancers).30,31
+• The splice variant FGFR2b is expressed in various types of epithelial cells where tumors may begin to grow (including pancreatic, breast, endometrial, cervical, lung, and colorectal cancers)32,33

-• FGFR2b may be associated with higher T stage (size of the tumor and any spread into nearby tissue) and higher N stage (extent of nodal metastases)12,32
+• FGFR2b may be associated with higher T stage (size of the tumor and any spread into nearby tissue) and higher N stage (extent of nodal metastases)12,34

-Detecting FGFR2b overexpression can be done with the following tests.17
+Detecting FGFR2b can be done with the following tests26:

 HER2